Thursday, 9:50 A.M.

 Well, what about Dad saying that you didn’t want me for a partner, any truth to that?

 Yeah…a little.
 Well, yes and no really.
 Yes, because you’re more than qualified.
 You were trained by the best remember?
 And, no because I know what this job does to people, how what people do to people.
-You made detective in less than four years Sarah, that alone speaks for itself, but I’m still your uncle.
-An uncle who loves his niece like she was his daughter.
+You made detective in less than four years Sarah, that alone speaks for itself, but I’m still your brother-in-law.
+Who loves you like my own sister.

 Thanks, and I’m sorry too.
 It’s been a long day.
 Oh, and just a sec?